Georgia's Senate Race Will Have A Runoff Election — Here's What That Means

-U.S. Election results in Georgia are so tight that not even a full percentage of a point separates the lead between U.S. President Donald Trump and Democratic nominee Joe Biden.
-But the presidential race isn’t the only highly anticipated result we are waiting on: Both senate seats in Georgia are up for grabs, and with the balance of power in the Senate precariously situated at a near-tie, these results could mean the difference between a Republican or Democratic Senate majority (or an even split) for at least the next two years.
+Election results in Georgia are so tight that not even a full percentage of a point separates the lead between US President Donald Trump and Democratic nominee Joe Biden.
+But the presidential race isn’t the only highly anticipated result the US is waiting on: Both senate seats in Georgia are up for grabs, and with the balance of power in the Senate precariously situated at a near-tie, these results could mean the difference between a Republican or Democratic Senate majority (or an even split) for at least the next two years.

 At the time of publication, in Georgia, about 200,000 uncounted ballots remain uncounted, with the race between Republican incumbent Sen. David Perdue and Democratic challenger Jon Ossoff remaining incredibly close.
 So far, Perdue shows an ever so slight lead, despite facing criticism a few weeks ago after appearing to purposely mispronounce and mock Democratic vice presidential nominee Sen. Kamala Harris’ name at a Trump campaign rally.
 But, there's a considerable number of uncounted ballots from the Atlanta metropolitan area, which some suspect will show a surge of support for Ossoff.
 And if Perdue's share of votes dips below 50%, that will result in an automatic runoff, even if he still leads over Ossoff.